ibm-cloud-docs/AnalyticsEngine/getting-started.md

 # Getting started

 IBM Analytics Engine provides a flexible framework to develop and deploy analytics applications in Apache Hadoop and Apache Spark.
-It allows you to create and manage clusters using the Bluemix interface or using the Cloud Foundry CLI and REST APIs.
+It allows you to create and manage clusters using the {{site.data.keyword.Bluemix_short}} interface or using the Cloud Foundry CLI and REST APIs.

 Learn how IBM Analytics Engine can help you complete your tasks in the following ways: